-On arrival you will be met and transferred to your hotel
+On arrival you will be transferred to your hotel

-You will be transferred to the airport your flight to Galapagos
+You will be transferred to the airport for your flight to Galapagos

 One of the world's greatest treasures of natural history lies in the bewitching Galapagos Islands, famed for its fearless and unique wildlife, and is the highlight of most trips to Ecuador.